 Visualization and advanced data analysis methods are also important capabilities.
 Automated change detection within a defined sector is one example of analysis capability that will assist in detection of unauthorized intrusion events.
 A specific application of these techniques to transportation security is unauthorized right of way intrusion on pipeline systems.
 Pipelines often cover thousands of miles and are located in remote areas that are difficult and expensive to monitor.
-Figure 4 illustrates the use of satellite imagery and target identification analysis to detect unauthorized intrusion onto a pipeline right-of-way in a remote area of Canada.
+Canada is experimenting with the use of satellite imagery to assist in monitoring of pipeline rights of way to detect unauthorized intrusion onto pipeline right-of-ways in a remote area.